SFDO-Tooling/CumulusCI/docs/get_started.rst

 Install Python 3
 ********************
-1. Go to the `Python downloads page <https://www.python.org/downloads/windows/>`_.
+#.
+Go to the `Python downloads page <https://www.python.org/downloads/windows/>`_.
-2. Download the latest Python 3 release.
+#.
+Download the latest Python 3 release.
 Most users should select the "Download Windows x86-64 executable installer" link for the most recent stable release, but it may depend on your particular computer setup.
-3. Use the installation wizard to install.
+#.
+Use the installation wizard to install:

    * Check the "Add Python <version> to PATH" checkbox
-   * Click the "Install Now"
+   * Click "Install Now"

 .. image:: images/windows_python.png